Resistor and inductor in parallel

 Conductance triangle

-When connected in parallel, the partial currents behave like the conductance values
+When connected in parallel, the partial currents behave like the conductance values of resistances.

 Resistance triangle